KennySoh/Android-Notes/Android-Notes.md

 }
 ```

-Lec 17 Services and Notifications
+# Lec 17 Services and Notifications
 2 types of service
 normal and onBind

+(Service allow stuff to run even when app is closed, or when phone bootsup)
 ```kotlin
 // MainActivity
 Intent intent=new Intent(this, DownloadService.class);